Drakulix/ScrollsModLoader/README.md

 ####2.
 Concept

-The Scrolls ModLoader loads itself into the assembly through a little patcher utilizing Mono.Cecil and ILMerge (also based on Mono.Cecil).
+The Scrolls ModLoader loads itself into the assembly through a little patcher utilizing Mono.Cecil, ILRepack and the execellent LinFu Framework (both also based on Mono.Cecil).
-Mono.Cecil provides a way to manipulated compiled assemblies very easily and ILMerge makes injecting code even easier.
+Mono.Cecil provides a way to manipulated compiled assemblies very easily, LinFu takes that to the next level and ILRepack makes injecting code even easier.

 The ModLoader assembly will be used as Patcher and injected Assembly.
 When run on its own it patches some basic calls into the Scrolls Assembly and merges itself into it to be called by Scrolls at Runtime.
 This gives us the possibility to do more patches at runtime without need to call the patcher directly.
-Instead in case any changes to the Assembly are required, it will modify itself through the ModLoader code on its own.
+Instead in case any changes to the Assembly are required, it will modify itself through the injected Patcher code on its own.
 This includes game patches or blocking hooks of older incompatible mods.

 Mods themselves will have multiple ways to modify the Scrolls gaming experience.